fxlin/Anemll-PhiMoe-exp/docs/sample_apps.md

 #### For iOS:
 1. Select your target iOS device or simulator
-2. Choose the "ANEMLL-Chat iOS" scheme
+2. Choose the "anemll-chatbot" scheme
 3. Build and run (⌘R)

 #### For macOS:
 1. Select "My Mac" as the target
-2. Choose the "ANEMLL-Chat macOS" scheme
+2. Choose the "anemll-chatbot" scheme and My Mac (MacCatalys)
 3. Build and run (⌘R)

 ## Testing